-Answers to these fundamentals are unique to you because each of us has a different metabolism and metabolic biome.
+Answers to each of these fundamentals are unique to you because each of us has a different metabolism and metabolic biome.

 Remember, too, that your body is not just yours.

-In and on it live billions of microorganisms affected by what you choose to eat.
-Sometimes they rebel and give off gases that bloat your stomach.
+In and on it live billions of microorganisms affected by what you eat.
+Sometimes they rebel and give off gases that bloat your stomach or cause your skin to come out in hives.
 Other times they oblige to help with digestion.

 It must be about what is best for your unique ecosystem to operate efficiently.